Riding Instructor qualifications

 - Most probably the answer is ‘yes’.
 Why then, do many just not bother with these factors and questions when the high risk sport is horse riding?

 Riding is not just sitting on a horse.
 Riding properly, so that both rider and horse are comfortable and safe, is not a straightforwards procedure.
-Neither is it easy to teach someone to have the a good enough position (‘seat’) so that when they get a bit wobbly, they can maintain their balance without hanging on to the reins for security (thus hurting the horse in the mouth), or gripping the saddle with their legs to be sure they keep their balance and don’t fall off.
+Neither is it easy to teach someone to have the a good enough position (‘seat’) and balance, so that when they get a bit wobbly, they can maintain their balance without hanging on to the reins for security (thus hurting the horse in the mouth), or gripping the saddle with their legs to be sure they keep their balance and don’t fall off.
 Both of the latter tend to make the horse rush or behave in a way which is not conducive to the learner staying put in the saddle.

 Good riding instructors / coaches / trainers take years to gain their qualifications, and to maintain those qualifications on the national Register of Instructors they must attend regular training courses held by the relevant governing bodies.